buddh4/lyvely/packages/docs/docs/dev/framework/content.md

 ```

 While not mandatory, this practice is recommended to ensure type safety between our frontend service/repository and
 the backend API endpoint.
-The base `IContentTypeService` provides interfaces for the create and update endpoints of
+The base `IContentTypeClient` provides interfaces for the create and update endpoints of
 our content type and can be extended with content type specific endpoint functions.

 ## Content Backend API